Selected Topics in Communications Engineering

 Participating students work out different topics and present these in talks of about 25 minutes.
 Apart from the scientific and technical topics, the seminar also emphasizes on presentation skills.
 These are addressed in a Presentation Workshop which is held early in the semester.
 This workshop also provides an introduction into the technical topics of the seminar.

 Fundamental knowledge of communications engineering, e.g. from the lectures "Kommunikationstechnik", "Information Theory and Source Coding", "Informationsübertragung" or "Signals, Systems and Communication".
-The number of participants is limited to 16 (SS) or 20 (WS), respectively.
+The number of participants is limited to 16.

 Materials: Starting material for the literature research will be provided.

 Language: German / English

-The integrated presentation workshop will take place on Friday, April 26th 2019 from 9am to 4:00pm in room MMR (R27, IENT).
+The integrated presentation workshop will take place on Monday, April 27th 2020 from 9:00am to 6:00pm in lecture room 4G.